The Apothecary Diaries: Sales

-The Apothecary Diaries was the sixth best-selling light novel series in 2019, with 461,024 copies sold; the fifth best-selling light novel series in 2020, with 527,950 copies sold; and the third best-selling light novel series in 2021, with 496,626 copies sold.
+In Japan, The Apothecary Diaries was the sixth best-selling light novel series in 2019, with 461,024 copies sold; the fifth best-selling light novel series in 2020, with 527,950 copies sold; and the third best-selling light novel series in 2021, with 496,626 copies sold.
+It was the sixth best-selling light novel series in the first half of 2023, with 163,677 copies sold.
+Volumes 15 and 16 were the best-selling light novel volumes of 2024 and 2025, respectively, with volume 16 having sold 200,000 during its period, volumes 5, 6 and 1 reached the eighth, ninth and tenth place in the 2024 ranking, respectively; in the same period, the 5th volume of the Nekokurage's manga adaptation was the tenth best-selling volume, with 566,342 copies sold.
+The 16th volume of Nekokurage's manga adaptation was the fifth best-selling manga volume of the first half of 2026, with 474,092 copies sold.

 By November 2023, the franchise (including the light novel and its two manga adaptations) had over 27 million copies in circulation.
 By January 2024, the franchise had over 31 million copies in circulation.
 By September 2024, the franchise had over 38 million copies in circulation.
+By November 2025, the franchise had over 45 million copies in circulation.
+By August 2026, the franchise had over 57 million copies in circulation.

 Critical response

-In her review of the first novel for Anime News Network, Rebecca Silverman gave it an overall grade of B, writing: "It's an enjoyable read, one that gets better as it goes on, and if its pacing is a little too fast, it makes up for it in the way the characters interact and the story unfolds", though she criticized it for lacking in mystery elements despite being of the mystery genre.
-Silverman also gave the second novel a B grade, describing it as being "still an engaging read" and writing: "Maomao is a wonderful, if at times abrasive, heroine who takes no garbage from anyone, and watching her become more and more involved in the life of the court is interesting."
+In her review of the first novel for Anime News Network, Rebecca Silverman gave it an overall grade of B, writing: "It's an enjoyable read, one that gets better as it goes on, and if its pacing is a little too fast, it makes up for it in the way the characters interact and the story unfolds."
+However, she was more critical of it for lacking genre elements despite being a mystery story.
+Silverman also assigned the second novel a B grade, describing it as "still an engaging read" and calling Maomao a "wonderful, if at times abrasive, heroine who takes no garbage from anyone".

 In his review of the first volume of the manga adaptation for Anime News Network, Theron Martin gave it an overall grade of B+.
-He praised the art, characters and the use of historical details, and noted several similarities with The Story of Saiunkoku.
-Silverman gave the second manga volume an overall grade of A−, writing: "The Apothecary Diaries manga adaptation continues to be an excellent read.
-The art is beautiful, Maomao's the sort of female character who's actually strong rather than just being a Strong Female Character, and the story has nice continuity."
+He praised the art, characters and the use of historical details while noting several similarities with The Story of Saiunkoku.
+Silverman scored the second manga volume an A−.
+She described it as "excellent", praising the "beautiful" art, portrayal of Maomao as a legitimately strong female character, and overall continuity.